tanay306/LogPress/README.md

 ./logpress compress archive.lgp log1.txt log2.txt
 ```

-> This reads `log1.txt` and `log2.txt`, compresses them using a template-based approach combined with zlib compression, and produces an archive called `archive.lgp`.
+> This reads log1.txt and log2.txt, compresses them using a template-based approach combined with zlib compression, and produces an archive called archive.lgp.
+A progress bar displays compression status and speed in real time.

 ### 2. Decompressing an Archive